 Putting the Cylinder Head back together

 This is one of the bits of car building I really enjoy the most.
-Beyond it being one of few areas of car tinkering where all the parts are seriously clean, it’s also where all the hard work in cleaning and refurbishing pays off.
-There’s nothing especially challenging about building a cylinder head, it takes patience, time and a near zen-like approach.
+Beyond it being one of few areas of car tinkering where all the parts are spotless, it’s also where all the hard work in cleaning and refurbishing pays off.
+There’s nothing especially challenging about building a cylinder head, but it takes patience, time and a near zen-like approach.
 It’s otherwise as simple as building a lego kit.

 Installing the shafts

 The first step is to smoother the hydraulic tappet tops and camshaft journals with assembly lube.
 This green snotty lube from Lucas Oils is a special sticky oil intended to cling to surfaces during an engine build.
 In this way, you don’t have parts rotating before the oil is circulating.
-This is especially important where the oil pump cant be readily primed
+This is especially important where the oil pump cant be readily primed.

 The crankshafts are then prepared with new oil control seals and placed onto the tappets and journals in the head.
 Care is taken to ensure the inlet and exhaust shafts are in the right places.
 I suspect a coming together of valves might happen otherwise!
 I’ve also offered up the cam pulleys so I can get the shafts in roughly the right timing position.
-Once bolted down the cams shouldn’t be rotated or there is a chance of the valves colliding.
+Once bolted down, the cams shouldn’t be rotated, or there is a chance of the valves colliding.
 And don’t forget a bit more lube.

 Once both camshafts have been offered up to the cylinder head, the camshaft caps can be brought in.
 The caps make the upper half of the journal for the camshafts, and learning by my mistakes, I’ve checked these for burrs before placing them in position.
 The features in the head mean you can’t install them in the wrong order, but the castings are also numbered.

 This takes up any minute gaps between the cap and head and stops any oil from seeping out.
 In this case, I’m using Loctite 510 Flange Sealant.
-The application guide has 3 pages for calculating curing times, I reckon 3 weeks should be enough.
+The application guide has 3 pages for calculating curing times.
+I reckon 3 weeks should be enough.
 I was also quite surprised to find the sealer was pink!

 Bolting down the cylinder head caps